Our experts answer your questions with a smile

 Compared with combustion-powered cars, electric vehicles are much more economical in terms of raw materials.

-In fact, the materials used in the design of electric vehicles, particularly the battery and motor, are much easier to recycle.
-Since 2006, European Directive 2006/66/EC has made it mandatory to recycle 50% of the total weight of batteries.
-Euro Dieuze Industrie, which processes over 6,000 tonnes of batteries a year, recycles up to 80% ¹.
+In fact, the materials used in the design, particularly in the battery and the motor, electric vehicles are much easier to recycle.
+Since 2006, Directive 2006/66/EC has required Europe to recycle 50 % of the total weight of batteries.
+Euro Dieuze Industrie, which processes more than 6,000 tonnes of batteries a year, recycles up to 80% ¹.

-It's estimated that combustion-powered cars waste a hundred times more raw materials than their electric counterparts.
+It is estimated that internal combustion cars waste a hundred times more raw materials than their electric counterparts.

-The materials used in the production of an internal combustion engine vehicle are very difficult to recycle:
+In fact, the materials used in the production of a thermal vehicle are very difficult to recycle, and are mainly composed of :

 - Plastic